pdphilip/elasticlens/README.md

 }
 ```

-Restoring a soft-deleted model automatically rebuilds its index.
+Restoring a model rebuilds its index automatically.

 ---